Shaftesbury PLC: Operations

-Shaftesbury's portfolio extends to nearly 15 acres in London's West End.
-It comprises nearly 600 buildings, located close to the West End's major visitor attractions, and mainly clustered in Carnaby Street, Seven Dials and Chinatown, together with substantial ownerships in east and west Covent Garden, Soho and Charlotte Street.
+Shaftesbury's portfolio extended to nearly 15 acres in London's West End.
+It comprised nearly 600 buildings, located close to the West End's major visitor attractions, and mainly clustered in Carnaby Street, Seven Dials and Chinatown, together with substantial ownerships in east and west Covent Garden, Soho and Charlotte Street.
 In addition, the company has a 50% interest in a further 1.9 acres in Covent Garden, held in its Longmartin joint venture.
 In late 2017, the company increased its investment in the Seven Dials, London area.

 The company's property interests were independently-valued at £3.1 billion at 30 September 2022.